March 2026

 02 / Market Structure

-March opened with Bitcoin near $66,000 and the Fear & Greed index still in extreme fear territory — a reading that persisted for 59 consecutive days by month end, the longest such streak since the FTX collapse.
-Despite this sentiment backdrop, the underlying derivatives structure shifted meaningfully.
+March opened with Bitcoin near $66,000 and the Fear & Greed index still in extreme fear territory - a reading that would persist for 59 consecutive days by month end, the longest such streak since FTX.

 The clearest example occurred on March 2, when a short-covering event drove Bitcoin approximately 5% higher in a single session.
 The Fed held rates at 3.5%-3.75% at its March 18 meeting but raised its 2026 inflation forecast to 2.7%, triggering a sharp move from $74,000 to approximately $71,000 and a $129 million single-day ETF outflow.